-Article 11.
-Call to Meeting and Agenda
+Article 22.
+Call to Meeting and Announcement

-- 1. The General Shareholders' Meeting shall be formally called by the Board of Directors. - 2.
-The Board of Directors must call the General Shareholders' Meeting in the following cases: - a.
-In the event set forth in Article 8.2 above. - b.
-If the meeting is requested, in the manner provided by law, by shareholders who individually or collectively represent at least three per cent of the share capital, which request sets forth the matters to be addressed.
+- 1. The Board of Directors must call a General Shareholders' Meeting in the following cases: - a.
+In the event set forth in Article 19.1 above. - b.
+If the meeting is requested, in the manner provided by applicable legal provisions, by shareholders who individually or collectively represent at least three per cent of the share capital, which request sets forth the matters to be addressed.
 In this event, the Board of Directors shall call for the General Shareholders' Meeting to be held within the period established by law.
-The Board of Directors shall prepare the agenda of the call to meeting, which must include the matters specified in the request. - 3.
-The announcement of the call to meeting must contain all statements required by law in each case and must set forth: - a.
-The manner in which it will be held (in person only, in person with the ability to attend remotely, or exclusively by remote means). - b.
-The date, time and place (if applicable) of the meeting on first call, and the agenda, with a statement of all matters to be dealt with. - c.
-A clear and specific description of the procedures and periods that the shareholders must observe in order to request the publication of a supplement to the call to the Annual General Shareholders' Meeting, to submit well-founded proposed resolutions, or to exercise their rights to receive information, to cast an absentee vote prior to the meeting and to grant a proxy, upon the terms provided by law. - d.
-The date on which the holders of the Company's shares must have them registered in their name in the corresponding book-entry register to be able to attend and vote at the General Shareholders' Meeting being called.

-- e.
-A statement of where and how the complete text of the documents to be submitted at the General Shareholders' Meeting can be obtained, particularly including the reports of the directors, of the statutory auditors and of the independent experts to be submitted, and the complete text of the proposed resolutions submitted to the shareholders for approval at the General Shareholders' Meeting. - f.
-Information regarding the steps and procedures to be followed in order to remotely attend the General Shareholders' Meeting (if remote attendance is provided for) which allows for the identification of the shareholders or their proxy representatives, the registration and preparation of the list of attendees, the correct exercise of the rights thereof and the proper conduct of the meeting. - g.
-The address of the Company's corporate website. - h.
-Any financial incentive for participation that the Board of Directors resolves to pay in accordance with the policy approved for such purpose (such as attendance bonuses or the payment of an engagement dividend subject to a specified minimum quorum being reached at the General Shareholders' Meeting).
+The Board of Directors shall prepare the agenda of the call to meeting, which must include the matters specified in the request. - 2.
+The announcement of the call to meeting must contain all statements required by applicable legal provisions, by these Regulations and by the other rules and policies of the Governance and Sustainability System, as the case may be, and shall set forth: - a.
+The form of holding the General Shareholders' Meeting. - b.
+The date, time and place (if applicable) of the meeting on first call, and the agenda, with a statement of all matters to be dealt with, as well as the date on which, if applicable, the General Shareholders' Meeting shall be held on second call. - c.
+A clear and specific description of the procedures and periods that the shareholders must observe in order to request the publication of a supplement to the call to the annual General Shareholders' Meeting, to submit well-founded proposed resolutions, or to exercise their rights to receive information, to cast an absentee vote prior to the meeting and to grant a proxy, upon the terms provided by applicable legal provisions. - d.
+The date on which the holders of shares must have them registered in their name in the corresponding book-entry register to be able to attend and vote at the General Shareholders' Meeting being called. - e.
+A statement of where and how the complete text of the documents to be submitted at the General Shareholders' Meeting can be obtained, particularly including the reports of the directors, of the statutory auditor and of the independent experts to be submitted, and the complete text of the proposed resolutions submitted to the shareholders for approval at the General Shareholders' Meeting. - f.
+Information regarding the steps and procedures to be followed in order to attend and for registration and the preparation of the list of attendees, the proper exercise of the rights thereof and the proper conduct of the meeting. - g.
+The address of the corporate website.